GitYashRepo/RecPro/README.md

 # RecPro
+### Meeting Bot
-A Project which can automatically joins a meeting , makes imp notes and also sets the next meeting scheduled.
+A Project which can automatically joins a meeting , makes imp notes and also schedule's the next meeting.